G40styBoy/IBSaveEditor/GUIDE.md

 # ⚠️ Before You Start

-- Always create a backup of your original save file.
-- Only edit the deserialized JSON file.
 - Use a proper editor (VS Code, Notepad++, etc.).
 - Do not break JSON formatting.
 - Do not add comments (JSON does not support comments).